kube-object-storage/lib-bucket-provisioner/doc/design/object-bucket-lib.md

 1. same name as the OBC.
 Unique since the secret is in the same namespace as the OBC.
 1. namespce of the originating OBC.
 1. finalizers set and cleared by the lib's OBC controller.
 Prevents accidental deletion of the Secret.
+1. the library adds a label (seen here) but each provisioner can supply their own labels.
+1. the label value shown is the name of the provisioner but due to Kubernetes restrictions slash (/) is replaced by a dash (-).
+In this example the provisioner name is `aws-s3.io/bucket`.
 1. ownerReference makes this secret a child of the originating OBC for clean up purposes.
 1. ACCESS_KEY_ID and SECRET_ACCESS_KEY are the only secret keys defined by the library.
 Provisioners are able to cause the lib to create additional keys by returning  the `AdditionalSecretConfig` field.